omersha/omersha.github.io/_posts/2017-01-10-a-whole-new-dimension-of-optimization.md

 href="https://en.wikipedia.org/wiki/Sequential_minimal_optimization">SMO</a>
 algorithm which was one of the earliest efficient optimization methods for <a href="https://en.wikipedia.org/wiki/Support_vector_machine">SVMs</a>.
-It minimizes 2-coordinates at the time (though it works in a constraint-setting).
+It minimizes 2-coordinates at the time (though it works in a constraint setting).
 Nowadays there are better algorithms for learning SVMs, but the state-of-the-art (to my knowledge) is still based on coordinatewise-optimization.
 </p></div>